18.104.22.168 Risks in Ignoring the Problems of Change

 America is not the only country whose democracy is under threat from an authoritarian populist.
 A European report finds waning of democracy in Poland, Hungary: it “deemed Poland deficient in the four main areas reviewed: national justice systems, anti-corruption frameworks, media freedom and checks and balances” and in “Hungary, government-sponsored laws targeting media freedoms, minority rights, the electoral system and academic and religious freedoms drew the commission’s notice”.

-This is a current page, updated since publication of Patterns of Power Edition 3a.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6784b.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6784.htm.